ionic-team/vscode-ionic/roadmap.md

 x Report bug: in `iOS` the `.gitignore` needs to ignore the `App/output` folder

+- (feat) Use https://stackoverflow.com/a/22040887 for Android and dont use Julios SSL plugin
 - (feat) Open in Editor as web site
 - (feat) Dark/Light mode (add 'dark' to class of body)
 - (feat) Rotate device